What is Happy Well?

 How does it Work?

-I curate to the individual based on how/what they want to work on.
-Each client I'll discuss my basic concept of movement and goal setting with accountability.
-Some clients love the idea of creating a Character Sheet and literally creating an "Avatar or character image" using points and leveling up with a reward.
-Others don't like the "child-like" nature and instead choose to do direct goal-setting/accountability.
-Still others want mostly movement and light on goal-setting.
+Everyone is unique!
+I will curate to the individual the approach we take, based on their needs, motivational triggers and personality.
+We'll discuss my basic concept of movement, goal setting and accountability, choosing the system approach together.
+For example, some clients love the idea of creating a Character Sheet and"Avatar or character image" using points and leveling up with a reward.
+Others don't like the "child-like" nature of a character and instead choose to do direct goal-setting with reward systems.
+Still others want mostly movement without much goal-setting.
 We agree together on duration and frequency.

 A new client can expect an initial "meet and greet" (typically longer than an hour) to get to know each other, get a sense of each other's vibe and talk about general goals/challenges/inspirations.
 They will leave that first meeting with an assignment which I will then distill and organize for a more strategic discussion.
 The second communication is when we'd agree on priority goals and next steps.